Warrior (shoes)

 Warrior (回力 (Huílì, back force)) is a brand of athletic shoe from China, founded in Shanghai in 1927.
 From the 60s to the early 80s it became a nationwide shoemaker in China.

 Background

+Founded in 1927, back then it was the first rubber shoes brand in China.
+The trademark Huili was created by Yuan Shusen and registered in 1934.

+By the times of the Republic of China, Warrior was regarded as a high-end firm with innovative marketing campaigns.
+With a retail price of 10 yuan, at a time when urban workers made 30 yuan a month, it was a very fashionable brand in the early days of the People's Republic of China.

-In the mid 80s, foreign brands became more popular, and Warrior is often seen as a working class shoe.
+In the mid 80s, foreign brands became more popular, and Warrior is often seen as a working class shoe, preferred by older people and with a price of 12 yuan at stallmarkets.
 Nowadays, various companies have started importing them to the west, and they are sold along with Feiyue shoes in fashionable areas of Chinese cities.

-Parent
+After that revival, a pair of Warrior shoes can go for about 100 yuan, as the company targets the product to customers who enjoy retro products.
+Its revenue grew from 200 million yuan in 2010, to 600 million in 2013, reaching the 700 next year.

 Warrior is owned by Shanghai Huayi, a chemical company.
 There are also Warrior brand tires, made in a joint venture with Michelin.